ZenGo-X/white-city/RelayProofsOfConcept/EddsaTokioServer/README.md

 3. Run signing: `run --bin eddsa_sign_client 127.0.0.1:8080 keys1 message`
 where `message` is the message  to sign.
 Run another instance for the second party with `keys2`

-4. the output will be a file with (R,s) in the same format as Zilliqa. the file is called `signature`
+4. the output will be a file with (R,s). the file is called `signature`